joinpursuit/ac15-bootcamp/lecture.md

 ### Custom fonts

+[Google Fonts](https://www.google.com/fonts) are a great online resource for adding custom fonts to your web pages.
+Just copy and paste the `link` tag provided on the "Quick use" page.
+For example:

+`<link href='http://fonts.googleapis.com/css?family=Roboto+Slab' rel='stylesheet' type='text/css'>`

 # In-class, team assignment

 Work in teams of four to build a small, static HTML and CSS weather app.
 Use [index.html](weather-app/index.html) as a starting point to build a simple weather application.
 Work with your teammates to design the app and then each person must execute a different section: morning, day, evening, night.
 We have provided [an example](weather-app/example).
 This is for inspiration and a starting point, but you need--and should not--simply copy it.